mwnciau/rblade/README.md

 ```

 <a name="blade-directives"></a>
-## Blade Directives
+## RBlade Directives

-In addition to template inheritance and displaying data, Blade also provides convenient shortcuts for common Ruby control structures, such as conditional statements and loops.
-These shortcuts provide a very clean, terse way of working with PHP control structures while also remaining familiar to their ruby counterparts.
+In addition to template inheritance and displaying data, RBlade also provides convenient shortcuts for common Ruby control structures, such as conditional statements and loops.
+These shortcuts provide a very clean, terse way of working with Ruby control structures while also remaining familiar to their ruby counterparts.

+> [!NOTE]
+> RBlade directives are case insensitive and ignore underscores, so depending on your preference, all of `@endif`, `@endIf` and `@end_if` are identical.

 <a name="if-statements"></a>
 ### If Statements